tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 The new storage system for project data areas is now ready to be used.
 Starting now, projects can request to migrate, using the below migration process.

 We will switch all project data areas to the 'new' storage on **14th May 2024**.
-If you have not migrated your data before then, your data area will be the new storage system (and your old data available read-only under /migration).
+If you have not migrated your data before then, your ``$DATA`` area will be mounted on new storage system and appear empty.
+Your old data will be available *read-only* under ``/migration/$PROJECT/$USER``

 How long will my data be available on the old storage after migration?